 Most modern portals are cloud-based, giving you access from anywhere.
 They also typically come with built-in PDF tools and digital signing capabilities, so you can finalize contracts and agreements without ever leaving the platform.
 This integration of tools means you can manage client work from start to finish in one seamless experience, cutting down on wasted time and app-switching.

-How a Document Portal Streamlines Your Workflow
+How It Simplifies Your Workflow

 One of the biggest benefits of a document portal is how it improves your daily operations.
 By centralizing all your files, you create a more efficient workflow for your entire team.
 There’s no more hunting for the latest version of a document or asking colleagues to forward an email chain.
 Everything is organized and accessible in one spot.